-Process Development Forum speaks with Karol Lacki, Customer Collaborations Leader at GE Healthcare Life Sciences, about continuous chromatography.
+Process Development Forum speaks with Karol Lacki, Customer Collaborations Leader at Cytiva, about continuous chromatography.

 There is a lot of attention being paid to continuous chromatography, and several different terms are being used: SMB, PCC, MCC.
 What is your view on the terminology?
 Is there a difference among them?